 Whenever we plan to do something, we must also plan to do that thing wisely.

 - Follow the plan

 If we always contemplate realistic expectations about the frustrating elements of the activity we plan to do, we will be prepared to meet that frustration with tranquility.

 It is not events that disturb people, it is their judgements concerning them.
 Death, for example, is nothing frightening, otherwise it would have frightened Socrates.
 But the judgement that death is frightening – now, that is something to be afraid of.— Epictetus

-Whenever you have the knee jerk reaction of labelling a situation “bad,” bring to mind the following rational Stoic perspective.
+Whenever you have the knee-jerk reaction of labeling a situation “bad,” bring to mind the following rational Stoic perspective.